Iván González Cancel: Early life

 He was born in 1960 in municipality of Utuado, Puerto Rico.
 He lived in Utuado until the age of 10, when the González Cancel family decided to move to Bayamon, PR.
 It was in Bayamon where the young Iván González Cancel studied fifth and sixth grade.
 In 1970 his family had move once again, this time to the community of Levittown in Toa Baja, Puerto Rico.

 He conducted all his elementary, and high school studies in the Public School System of Puerto Rico.

 Education

-In 1977 he was admitted to the University of Puerto Rico, Rio Piedras Campus.
-He excelled as an undergraduate student and in 1980 enrolled in the University of Puerto Rico School of Medicine.
+In 1977 he was admitted to the University of Puerto Rico, Rio Piedras Campus where he earned a Bachelor of Science and in 1980 enrolled in the University of Puerto Rico School of Medicine.